 At Joan’s direction, the company also branched out to create a retail line of jewelry that was sold in major department stores such as Saks Fifth Avenue, I. Magnin, Bullock’s, Neiman Marcus, Marshall Fields and Nordstrom’s.
 Based on an interview with Joan, The New York Times reported in a 1950 article, “as with everything seen on the screen, Joseff creations, too, influence fashion.
 The more successful pieces are adapted for the ‘commercial line’ – sold in one big store in each city.”

-Today, the company’s lines can be found in small independent stores throughout the country.
+Today, the company’s lines can be found in small independent stores throughout the country or their own website.
 The company produces on average about 15 different designs each year.
 Some are completely new designs and some are reissues of older pieces.
 Joseff-Hollywood still has on hand a vast inventory of stones, findings and other parts Eugene purchased in the ‘40s, so they can still create much of the jewelry designed more than 70 years ago.
 Designs such as the cherubs, Sun Gods and bees have been in the line for decades and are a staple of the company.

 Unfortunately, when collectible jewelry is popular and expensive, there are bound to be copies.
 Joseff-Hollywood pieces are no exception, and there are Joseff fakes currently on the market.
 Many of these are simpler, less ornate pieces that weren’t as time consuming to copy.
 To spot these fakes, look at the quality of the workmanship.
 For instance, the original Joseff Sun God brooch, which happened to be one of Joan’s favorites, was made in three pieces whereas the reproduction is made in one piece.
 Imitation is sometimes the sincerest form of flattery as even Joan herself owned a Sun God reproduction.